iamenearossi/paperwork/creative-realities/paperwork-06-the-pitch-we-lost-the-project-we-got.md

 The UI for choosing between marine landscapes and sea creatures needed to feel app-like.
 Tactile, immediate, nothing like website navigation.

-But the real question was always the same: **what’s the best thing we can actually build, at the highest level, in four weeks?** Not only the best idea, but the best idea we could ship.
+But the real question was always the same: **what’s the best thing we can actually build, at the highest level, in five weeks?** Not only the best idea, but the best idea we could ship.
 Together.
 In the time we had.

 That pressure didn’t weaken the work.
 It stripped it.
 I keep getting asked how we managed the timeline.
 The honest answer is: the timeline was possible because of the people.
 The focus they brought.
 The decisions they made without waiting to be asked.
 The things they noticed before they became problems.